Plantation, Florida: Recent history (1980–present)

 The developers of the previously closed Fashion Mall filed for bankruptcy in October 2014.
 The property was then sold in a bankruptcy auction in April 2015 for $37.7 million.
 Demolition of the former Fashion Mall then began in 2016 (leaving the existing hotel, office and parking areas), to make way for Plantation Walk (previously known as 321 North): a $350 million complex including 700 apartments, 200,000 square feet of retail and restaurants, and remodeled versions of the existing 160,000-square-foot office tower and Sheraton hotel.
 In September 2018, a settlement was reached, dismissing legal conflicts between the area's bankruptcy trustee and other parties previously involved in the redevelopment.
 The development was targeting completion in 2021.

 The American Express office in Plantation closed in 2017 when the company moved to a facility in neighboring Sunrise, Florida.
 In response to the move, committee review began on 'Plantation Midtown': a new 25 acre mixed-use development, encompassing the site of the former American Express office.

 On July 6, 2019, 23 people were injured, two seriously, by a gas explosion at the Market on University shopping plaza on South University Drive, which caused extensive damage to it and nearby buildings.
 The explosion occurred due to People's Gas, a division of TECO Energy, failing to close and lock a gas line after a customer request dating back to December 2018, in violation of Federal and Florida law.

 In June 2020, following the George Floyd protests some residents called for the city, along with certain local schools whose names include the word "plantation", to be renamed due to the connotation of the word "plantation" with slavery in the American South.
+There were many suggestions for new names, one of the main suggestions being Jacaranda, the name of various plazas and neighborhoods in the city.
+Other suggestions included Evergreen, North Davie, Greene City, and Everglades City.
 The city's name has no direct links to slavery and other residents expressed opposition to renaming.